 The Central Registry is a database which contains the name and date of birth of people with substantiated claims of abuse, neglect or exploitation of a child.
 Included in this Central Registry are the nature of allegations as well as their date and description.
 If allegations are substantiated, individuals have the right to request an administrative hearing.
 If you choose not to appeal, however, your name will appear on the Central Registry.

-AHCCCS Fair Hearing
+AHCCCS Fair Hearing and Appeal

 An AHCCCS Fair Hearing Attorney may be necessary if an applicant faces denial of benefits or services.
 The Arizona Health Care Cost Containment System (AHCCCS) is the medicaid agency that offers health care programs which serves certain Arizona residents.
 An individual who denied benefits or services by AHCCCS or the Arizona Department of Economic Security (DES) has the right to appeal.
 Applicants to AHCCCS must meet income requirements and and other obligations to obtain health care services.
 However, if benefits or services are denied, and you will likely want to appeal your denial.
 An appeal is a request for AHCCCS to reconsider or modify a decision.
 A common referral of a decision by AHCCCS is “an action.”
 An action can include a denial, discontinuation, reduction or suspension of benefits or services.
 Any individual who has received a Notice of Adverse Action by AHCCCS may request an appeal with OAH.